CloudBoltSoftware/xui-packager/README.md

 - `--met_maximum_version_required VERSION` Maximum CloudBolt version number for the XUI
 - `--met_last_updated YYYY-MM-DD` Defaults to today unless specified

-Paths are relative to the directory in which the command is run unless otherwise stated above.
+Paths are relative to the directory in which the command is run (this is the project root if run as an npm script) unless otherwise stated above.

+### Package.json Interface

-As a convenience, you can also supply arguments in a `configXui` field in `package.json`.
+As a convenience, you can also supply arguments in a `configXui` field in `package.json` that will be read when used in npm scripts.
 Any arguments passed by command-line will take precidence, so these are good for defaults.
 They are loaded with [load-pkg](https://www.npmjs.com/package/load-pkg).
-Example:
+Example `package.json` fragment:

 ```json
 {